 You can download the necessary files for several common Device OS releases as a zip file for several common Device OS releases here:

 It is recommended that you use the latest in release line.
 For example, if you are using 1.5.x, use 1.5.2 instead of 1.5.0.
-Ideally, you should be using the latest LTS release (2.1.0, for example), unless you need features in a feature release (3.1.0, for example).
+Ideally, you should be using the latest LTS release (2.1.0, for example), unless you need features in a developer preview release (3.1.0, for example).

 1 It's technically possible to flash the bootloader in DFU mode, however the process is complicated.
 Device Restore over USB uses this technique, however the CLI only supports this during